The University uses an A through F grading system.

 Scholastic Grade Requirements

-- The comprehensive exam for the minor may be waived only if all grades in the minor are at least a B or P (pass).
+The comprehensive exam for the minor may be waived if all grades in the minor are at least a B or P (pass).
+Courses taken to fulfill requirements for a graduate certificate and later applied toward a graduate degree must meet the minimum grade requirements for the degree, which may be higher.

 IP and XP: For research, thesis, and dissertation hours